UPPMAX/NAISS_Slurm/docs/cluster.md

 ## Which programs can be run effectively on a computer cluster?

 Computer clusters are made up of many interconnected nodes, each with a limited number of cores and limited memory capacity.
-A problem must be parallellizable in order to get any speed-up.
+A problem must be parallelizable in order to get any speed-up.

 Parallelization can be done in several ways.
 The simplest method is what would